Korea19800/startup/README.md

 - **login** - If you press login button, it goes to post page.
 - **database** - Displayed the updated views of posts(in post page).
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I used the alert function to notify user when user clicks 'Write Post' button in post page.
+IF user's byu email is not verified yet, but user clicks the button, then user gets this message: "You cannot write a post before your byu email is verified."
-- **WebSocket** - I used the notificatoin function to notify username when user logs in.
-This will be replaced with WebSocket push messages to user when someone responds to user's comment or post in the future.
+In the future, This will be replaced with WebSocket push messages to user when someone responds user's comment or post in the future.
 - **application logic** - When user clicks the title of post, the view get increased.
 The ranking(of post) will be decided with the post's view in the future.